SuvithaaaaR/issuechangelog.github.io/02-installation-guide.md

 ### Method 1: Install from Atlassian Marketplace (Recommended)

 > **Note**: This app may need to be published to the Atlassian Marketplace first.

+> **Marketplace install (no CLI required)**: Installing from the Atlassian Marketplace performs all steps through the web UI — no local CLI or build steps are necessary for customers who install the published app.

 1. **Navigate to Atlassian Marketplace**
    - Go to [https://marketplace.atlassian.com](https://marketplace.atlassian.com)